cesartablas/ml-enron/questions.md

 ## The Dataset

 The data file contains a pickled dictionary with 146 data points mapping the name of an Enron employee to a dictionary of 21 key:value pairs that contains financial and email information.
-Each employee is labeled as POI/non-POI ("Person Of Interest" in the fraud case) using the key "poi" with boolean values.
+Each employee is labeled as POI / not-POI ("Person Of Interest" in the fraud case) using the key "poi" with boolean values.
 After the initial exploration of the data I removed the entry "TOTAL" for not being a valid data point but an aggregation.
-I also removed the data point for the employee "LOCKHART EUGENE E" because it only contained missing values, and also the variable "email-address" which is not relevant for the poi-identifier.
+I also removed the data point for the employee "LOCKHART EUGENE E" because it only contained missing values, and also removed the variable "email-address" which is not relevant for the poi-identifier.
 The number of valid data points is 144, where only 18 are labeled as POI, and the other 126 are labeled as not-POI.
 The number of variables or features, after removing the "email-address", is 20.

+The data for the employees "BELFER ROBERT" and "BHATNAGAR SANJAY" had some values entered in the wrong variable.
+After comparing with the original table "enron61702insiderpay.pdf" I re-entered their correct values.

-The table below shows the number of missing values for each variable.
+Table 1 shows the number of missing values for each variable.
 In this context I considered appropriate to change all these missing value to zeros.
 The variable "loan_advances" has only 2 valid values, with only one labeled as POI: it is not useful for classification and I did not consider it in the model.

 Feature                     |  valid data    | missing values
 --------------------------- | -------------: | -------------:
 bonus                       |      80        |       64